Iowa Democratic Party awards Buttigieg 14 delegates, Sanders 12 after caucus meltdown

 As the meltdown continued to unfold Sunday, Jonah Hermann announced he would resign as Head of Media for the Iowa Democratic Party.
 He suggested that people should not question whether the Democratic National Committee (DNC) was again rigging the primary race against Sanders, as speculation would "feed[] into the narrative that will result in Trump's reelection."

 But, it remained unclear whether the results would stand unmodified.
-The Iowa Democratic Party has allowed campaigns to call for a recanvass until Monday at 1:00 p.m.
-ET, and DNC head Tom Perez has said a recanvass is needed to "assure public confidence."
+DNC head Tom Perez last week said a recanvass, like the one being requested by the Sanders team, was needed to "assure public confidence."

 "Enough is enough," Perez wrote on Twitter.